xyproto/permissions2/README.md

 Password hashing
 ----------------

-* "bcrypt" is used by default for hashing passwords, but it can be changed to "sha256" for backwards compatibility.
+* "bcrypt" is used by default for hashing passwords. "sha256" is also possible.
-* This parameter should be set and left.
-Switching the algorithm for applications that already has stored password hashes will cause problems.
+* By default, old sha256 passwords will also be checked.
+This can be disabled by setting the password hashing algorithm to "bcrypt" as opposed to "bcrypt+".
+Example: `userstate.SetPasswordAlgo("bcrypt")`

 General information
 -------------------